Lakewood Products Ltd

+Dry garden tools and wipe down with an oily rage after use, moisture in the form of water or sap can start tools rusting very quickly.
 A mixture of ordinary cooking oil and methylated spirits is a very effective cleaner.
-The meths helps break down any build up of sap and the oil will keep your tools lubricated.
+The meths helps break down any build up of sap and the oil will keep your secateurs and loppers lubricated.
 You don’t need to use your best extra-virgin olive oil; any cheap vegetable oil will do.
-Use a 75/25 mixture of oil and meth, apply to all surfaces then use a scraper or wire wool to clean.
+Use a 75/25 mixture of oil and meths, apply to all surfaces then use a scraper or wire wool to clean.

 Disinfect your tools regularly.
 A variety of solutions can be used to spry or immerse the cutting blades into to disinfect them.
 A strong solution of household cleaner, bleach, tea tree oil, ammonia, rubbing alcohol.
 Chloride based solutions can corrode your tools by encouraging oxidation and rust.
 Solvent based products will strip out lubricants and should be used with caution.